Automation

 Local sync to a NAS gets me both.
 Footage stays on the cameras for as long as the SD card holds it (rolling buffer), and a permanent archive lives on the NAS with whatever retention I want.

-The Docker setup
+The Docker setup: running BlackVueSync

 acolomba/blackvuesync is the image I’m using.
 It’s MIT-licensed, well-maintained, and handles the boring parts: parallel downloads, retry on disconnect, disk-full safety, day-folder grouping.
 A minimal docker-compose.yml looks like: